 The calibration of all measurement components of a vibration testing and measurement system must be properly verified.
 Calibration verification ensures that the hardware is accurately measuring signals.

-Both the VR9500 and ObserVR1000 combine analog and digital circuitry to accurately measure the electrical signals generated by various types of sensors.
-However, all electronic systems are subject to some form of fatigue and drift due to normal use, and VR systems are no exception.
+The Vibration Research controllers combine analog and digital circuitry to accurately measure the electrical signals generated by various types of sensors.
+However, all electronic systems are subject to some form of fatigue and drift due to normal use and VR systems are no exception.
 While we use only the highest quality components and implement a rigorous testing system to minimize drift, it is impossible to eliminate.

 Example of Drift